apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

   Open Issues:

   1. Cache Issues.
-I have not though about this yet, but certainly caching is an issue in an SMP system:
+I have not thought about this yet, but certainly caching is an issue in an SMP system:

      - Cache coherency.
 Are there separate caches for each CPU?
 Or a single